Introduction to Web Designer Portfolio

 8. A custom domain name and call to action

-Some people may call a custom domain name absolutely essential, and it makes sense why they would say that.
+Some people may call a custom domain name essential, and it makes sense why they would say that.
 However, you can still host your online portfolio on a non-customized domain.
-A domain name adds some autonomy and credibility to your website, though, and it comes pretty cheap too.
+A domain name adds some autonomy and credibility to your website, though, and it comes cheap too.

 Ultimately, you want your portfolio website to attract new customers.
 So it only makes sense to add a call to action to your website.
 The call to action does not have to be overly aggressive.
-Most websites simply prompt visitors to contact them for a free quote or provide contact details for getting more information.
-It is pretty simple, but you get useful contact details.
+Most websites prompt visitors to contact them for a free quote or provide contact details for getting more information.
+It is pretty simple, but you get helpful contact details.

 9. Social Media elements